bhoomikaagrawal16/Airline-Delay-Predictor/README.md

 **Airline Delay Predictor Project**

 **Project Overview:**
-The Airline Delay Predictor Project aims to develop a machine learning model that predicts flight delays using historical data.
+The Airline Delay Predictor Project aims to develop a machine-learning model that predicts flight delays using historical data.
 The project enhances decision-making in air travel by providing airlines and passengers with real-time delay predictions.
 The model's predictions help airlines optimize their schedules, improve customer satisfaction, and reduce operational costs.
-For passengers, the predictions can inform travel planning and reduce the impact of delays on their schedules.
+For passengers, the predictions can inform travel planning and minimize the impact of delays on their schedules.

 **Key Features:**
 1. **Machine Learning Model:** The project develops a predictive model using Scikit-Learn.
 The model analyzes historical flight data to identify patterns and factors contributing to delays.